Prince William Frederick, Duke of Gloucester and Edinburgh: Marriage

-On 22 July 1816, Prince William married his first cousin Princess Mary, the fourth daughter of King George III.
+On 22 July 1816, William married his first cousin Princess Mary, the fourth daughter of King George III.
 The marriage took place at St. James's Palace, London.
 On that day, the Prince Regent granted the Duke the style of His Royal Highness by Order in Council.

 The Duke and Duchess of Gloucester lived at Bagshot Park in Surrey.
 They had no children together; they had married when both were 40.
-The Duke had been encouraged to stay single, so that there might be a suitable groom for Princess Charlotte of Wales, the heiress to the throne, even if no foreign match proved suitable; she had married Prince Leopold of Saxe-Coburg ten weeks earlier.
+The Duke had been encouraged to stay single, so that there might be a suitable groom for Princess Charlotte of Wales, who was expected to succeed to the throne, if no foreign match proved suitable; she had married Prince Leopold of Saxe-Coburg ten weeks earlier.